blkwk/blackbear/_posts/2017-02-22-history_lesson.md

 <img src="http://i285.photobucket.com/albums/ll73/ickfoo/Jeep%20XJ/XJ_side_zpsqzep8vhr.jpg" width="100%" />

 It wasn't an easy journey to get to this point, however.
+In fact, it probably should have turned me off from ever owning one of these shitboxes again in the future.
+Still, I loved it, so I wanted to make it better.

 Continue in [Part 2](/general/2017/02/23/history_lesson_pt2.html).